sta/websocket-sharp/README.md

 };
 ```

-If you want to provide the Digest authentication, you should set like the following.
+If you would like to provide the Digest authentication, you should set like the following.

 ```cs
 wssv.AuthenticationSchemes = AuthenticationSchemes.Digest;